 A low level of vitamin D is thought to be responsible for the type of depression known as winter blues, or seasonal affective disorder, that many people feel in the winter.

 Vitamin D regulates the conversion of tryptophan into serotonin.

 If you spend most of your time indoors or live in the northern half of the US, vitamin D supplementation is a must.

-Magnesium is a mineral essential in over 600 different metabolic functions including nervous system regulation.
-(28)
+Magnesium is a mineral that’s essential in over 600 different metabolic functions, including nervous system regulation.

-Magnesium deficiency is a widespread issue with up to 75% of Americans being deficient.
-(32)
+Magnesium deficiency is widespread, with up to 75% of Americans not getting enough.

 It’s normally present in high concentrations in the brain where it assists many brain functions.

-Zinc deficiency is extremely common, probably affecting 2 billion people worldwide.
-(36)
+Zinc deficiency is extremely common and is believed to affect 2 billion people worldwide.